 2. Take one of your Z wires and feed it through the drainage hole.
 Bend the wire up snug to the bottom of the pot so it won’t fall out and then hang it from a tree branch to dry.

-3. As your pots are drying, occasionally take a straight piece of floral wire and swipe it across the bottom of your terra cotta pot to remove any excess paint and drips that gather.
+3. As your pots are drying, occasionally take a straight piece of floral wire and swipe it across the bottom of your terra cotta pot to remove any excess paint drips that form.
 You may have to do this several times before they dry.

-4. Allow to completely dry before unbending and removing your wires from your dipped pots.
+4. Allow your paint to completely dry before unbending and removing your wires from your dipped pots.

 Steps to Plant:

-1. Take a small piece of paper towel and place over the drainage hole inside of your terra cotta pots.
+1. Take a small piece of paper towel or fabric and place over the drainage hole inside of your terra cotta pots.

 2. Add a small amount of dirt to hold the paper towel in place and then proceed plant your succulent so that the bottom of the plant is level with the top of your pot.